vtechkicksin/qp-assessment/README.md

 API Documentation
 This document outlines the endpoints and their functionalities for interacting with the grocery application.

+# Instruction to run the project

+1. Connecting to mysql database

+config/dbconfig.ts file contains all the information to make a connection to database info like HOST,USER,PASSWORD,DB(database name) which in my case is "db_conn", dialect i thought to put all the info in .env file but .env is not pushed to github that's why i keep this info.

+# Once the connection is established tables will automatically be created because i have used sequelize as an ORM which will take care of table making at the time of hitting APIs.

+# Docker

+- https://hub.docker.com/repositories/sandeep799   you can pull the docker image from here

 # Managing User Roles by SuperAdmin

 In our system, a superAdmin has the authority to modify the roles of users.
 This includes the ability to promote a user to an admin or demote an admin to a regular user.
 This feature provides flexibility in managing user roles and permissions, allowing the superAdmin to adapt the system to changing organizational needs and user responsibilities.